Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 That should be a happy thought.
 It *was* a happy thought.
 And it would be a happy thought in the future.
 She swallowed, let go of Treasure, wiped her tears away, and managed a smile.

-“Come on,” she said.
-“I’m starving.
-Let’s get something to eat.”
+"Come on," she said.
+"I’m starving.
+Let’s get something to eat."

 They nodded, and joined her.
 Ray spared one backwards glance over her shoulder at the hospice, then straightened her back, set her shoulders, and promised herself she’d see as much of the future as she could.
 For all her friends.
 They might be gone…